Shimmy0530/kali-mcp-server/server-test-scripts/README.md

 1. **Docker Availability** - Checks if Docker is installed and accessible
 2. **Docker Image Existence** - Verifies the `kali-mcp-server` image exists
-3. **Container Can Start** - Tests that containers can be created and run
+3. **Container Can Start** - Tests that containers can be created and run (or uses existing container if already running)
 4. **MCP Server Response** - Verifies the MCP server responds to initialization requests
 5. **Tools Availability** - Checks that key security tools (nmap, nikto, sqlmap, whatweb, gobuster, ffuf) are available
 6. **Simple Command Execution** - Tests basic command execution within the container
 7. **Nmap Basic Functionality** - Verifies nmap can run (version check)

+### Smart Container Detection

+The test scripts automatically detect if a container is already running (e.g., started by Cursor IDE when using the MCP server).
+When an existing container is found:

+- Tests will use `docker exec` to run commands in the existing container
+- No new containers will be created unnecessarily
+- This allows testing the actual MCP server instance that Cursor is using

+If no existing container is found, the scripts will create temporary test containers as needed.

 ## Prerequisites